-Brown Butter Cauliflower
+Brown Butter Cauliflower with Golden Cherry Tomatoes

 Working with a head of cauliflower, remove the green leaves, stems and core.
 Slice the head in half.
 Then slice into planks, providing a flat surface area so that the cauliflower will have good contact with the pan.

-Next, using a large non-stick saute pan, add a tablespoon of butter to the pan, place over medium-high heat.
+Next, using a large non-stick sauté pan, add a tablespoon of butter to the pan, place over medium-high heat.
 Allow the pan to get hot, melting the butter, but not sizzling.
 Add the planks of cauliflower in a single layer so that all of the pieces have contact with the pan, filling in with the little bits that have crumbled.
 With a large head, you may need to do this in small batches, adding more butter as needed.
 Do not stir or turn for several minutes.
 Using tongs, peek at the cooked side of the cauliflower plank to see if it has browned like in the picture below.
 As each plank has browned, turn over so that each piece has become beautifully browned.
 This just takes a few minutes.

 No comments: